vivek-dodia/bookmarked-cli/README.md

 ---

-**Made with ❤️ for Chrome users who want their bookmarks backed up and version-controlled.**
+**Made for Chrome users who want their bookmarks backed up and version-controlled.**